 Deployment Model:

-The new extension will be provided for immediate consumption (caGrid 1.3.0.2) via the Introduce Software Update site, and later, shipped with the official caGrid 1.4.
+The new extension will be provided for immediate consumption via the Introduce Software Update site, on the most recent release of caGrid (currently caGrid 1.3).

 caAdapter Support:

 caAdapter’s Model Mapping Service (MMS) module will be enhanced to load object models and data model with ISO 21090 datatyps. caAdapter will also perform adequate customization and validation.
 In addition, a drag and drop interface will be enhanced to perform mapping between object models and data models with ISO datatypes.